tignis/docker-github-action/README.md

 `pip-extra-index-url`: The extra index url for pip to fetch packages from our jfrog repository.
 Fetch this value from a secret.

 `docker-build-context`: What directory to use as the build context for docker.
 Defaults to the current directory.

+`dockerfile`: The name of the Dockerfile to use.
+Default to `Dockerfile`.